 Psoriatic arthritis is a rare form of arthritis or joint inflammation that affects both skin and joints.
-It can occur in people who have psoriasis, a skin and nail disease.
 Psoriasis is an ongoing (chronic) condition that causes a red, scaly, itchy rash.
 It also causes nails to become thick and pitted with tiny holes.

 Psoriatic arthritis causes painful joint pain and swelling, along with skin rashes.
 It most often affects finger and toe joints.
 But it can also affect wrists, knees, ankles, and the lower back.

 This condition is most common in adults ages 30 to 50.
-But it can begin in childhood.
+But it can start in childhood.
 In many cases, the skin disease starts before the arthritis.

 Early diagnosis and treatment helps to ease pain and prevent joint damage from getting worse.